 Whenever you treat yourself to beef, Irish Hereford Prime makes the occasion even more special.
 Signature Tastes is a premium range of carefully chosen products developed to suit Irish tastes.
-With quality and origin at the core of every product, Irish Hereford Prime are proud to be part of this outstanding, sustainably produced, award winning range available exclusively at SuperValu.
+With quality and origin at the core of every product, Irish Hereford Prime is proud to be part of this outstanding, sustainably produced, award winning range available exclusively at SuperValu.

 Irish Hereford Prime farmers are united by the care they show their animals and their commitment to safeguarding the environment for future generations.
 Working on small to medium-sized family farms, they provide Hereford cattle with the ideal conditions to naturally produce world-class beef.
 Keeping Hereford cattle is a clear signal that a farm is dedicated to quality, sustainability and care.